-This Ontario capital nestles between the two Great Lakes of Huron and Ontario, after which the region is named.
-The lakes are one of the continent’s most distinctive features, and many tourists come to hike, swim and boat along their shores.
+The capital of Ontario, Toronto nestles between the two Great Lakes of Huron and Ontario, after which the region is named.
+The area's lakes are one of North America's most distinctive features, and many tourists come to hike, swim and boat along their shores.

 Toronto is the heart of Canada's working world and home to a number of large banking institutions.
-Expats looking for job opportunities in film, business, finance, biotechnology, aerospace, media, communications and IT will find this is a great place in which to build their career and gain lots of experience.
+Expats looking for job opportunities in business, finance, biotechnology, aerospace, media, communications and IT will find this is a great place to build their career and gain experience.

-Expats with a resident permit will be able to take advantage of Canada's excellent public education system as well as tax-funded health insurance.
-Those who are in Canada on a more short-term basis will need to invest in a private health insurance policy to cover any medical needs during their stay in Toronto.
+Those who hold resident permits will be able to take advantage of Canada's widely praised tax-funded health insurance.
+Expats in Canada on a more short-term basis will need to invest in a private health insurance policy to cover any medical needs during their stay in Toronto.
 Regardless of one's position, though, expats can rest assured the doctors in Toronto are highly qualified and healthcare facilities are advanced.

 Toronto has a highly efficient public transport system.
 Almost every area and suburb of Toronto has access to buses, trains and a rather unique system of streetcars.
 The backbone of the city’s transport is its extensive subway system, which links most of the outlying suburbs to the city centre.

 With so much at their fingertips in this vibrant city, expats should find it easy to slip into life in Toronto.